Hartland High School (Reading)

-JMA's curriculum includes technology, music, textiles, computing, physical education, history, geography, drama, PSHE (personal, social, health, and economic education), art, science, English, and mathematics.
+Hartland’ curriculum includes technology, music, textiles, computing, physical education, history, geography, drama, PSHE (personal, social, health, and economic education), art, science, English, and mathematics.

 History

 The academy was officially established on 1 September 2006 following the closure of its 11-16 predecessor, Thamesbridge College.
 Thamesbridge College was previously known as Ashmead School.
 It was officially opened by Tony Blair on 5 December 2007.

 The new buildings were opened in 2010, with Sir John Madejski cutting the ribbon.
 In 2017, Madejski described financing the academy as "his proudest achievement".

 The academy last achieved a "good" Ofsted inspection outcome in 2008.
 It was found to be "inadequate" in its most recent full inspection in October 2023.
 Following this, the academy received a termination warning notice from the Regional Director at the Department for Education.

 In January 2025 the academy was transferred from the White Horse Federation to Greenshaw Learning Trust, to enable the academy to benefit from close collaboration with the Trust’s other schools.

-In September 2025 the academy is to be renamed to Hartland High School following a community consultation and vote.
+In September 2025 the academy was renamed to Hartland High School following a community consultation and vote.